crypto-org-chain/chain-docs/docs/getting-started/mainnet.md

 #### **Delegate you funds to a validator** [`tx staking delegate <validator-addr> <amount>`]

-To bond funds for staking, you can delegate funds to a validator by the `delegate` command
+To bond funds for staking, you can delegate funds to a validator by the `delegate` command.
+Note that you can look up validators and their operator address by the validator list on the [explorer](https://crypto.org/explorer/validators).

-::: details Example: Delegate funds from `Default` to a validator under the address `crocncl16k...edcer`
+::: details Example: Delegate funds from `Default` to a validator under the operator address `crocncl16k...edcer`

 ```bash
 $ chain-maind tx staking delegate crocncl16kqr009ptgken6qsxnzfnyjfsq6q97g3uedcer 100cro --from Default --chain-id "crypto-org-chain-mainnet-1"